Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-social-recovery.md

 ![](../../assets/recovery/social-recovery-9.png)

-Next, in order to call the "closeRecovery" transaction, you can make use of the "asRecovered" function as your lost account to get the locked KSM.
+Next, in order to call the "closeRecovery" transaction, you can make use of the "asRecovered" function as your lost account to get the locked LUNAR.

 ![](../../assets/recovery/social-recovery-10.png)

-Once the transaction goes through, the reserved KSM from the "NEW-ACC" will have been moved to the lost account.
+Once the transaction goes through, the reserved LUNAR from the "NEW-ACC" will have been moved to the lost account.
 This is a way of preventing someone from recovering other accounts maliciously.
-Imagine if someone tried to initiate recovery on your account, you can do this to slash their locked KSM.
+Imagine if someone tried to initiate recovery on your account, you can do this to slash their locked LUNAR.

 ![](../../assets/recovery/social-recovery-11.png)

-Moving on, we use the `asRecovered` function to submit the `removeRecovery` transaction on behalf of the lost account to release the reserved KSM from your lost account.
+Moving on, we use the `asRecovered` function to submit the `removeRecovery` transaction on behalf of the lost account to release the reserved LUNAR from your lost account.

 ![](../../assets/recovery/social-recovery-12.png)